MS-32154/py-log-analyzer/README.md

 # Log Explorer TUI

 **Log Explorer** is a terminal-based log analysis tool designed for clarity, flexibility, and modular extensibility.
 It supports a variety of log formats (structured and unstructured), search functionality, statistics, and visualizations — all through a powerful TUI (Text User Interface).
+It also handles .gz, .bz2, .xz, and .lzma files automatically — no manual decompression needed.

 ---